gwillz/bugman/README.md

 ### TODO
 - rich text notes
 - fonts
-- custom fields
-  - still mandatory: voucher, date, location, collector, geo
 - images
+  - new storage backend (localForage/IndexedDB)
+  - some sort of migration..?